zdravkov/kendo-docs/api/wrappers/jsp/listView.md

 ### dataBinding `String`

-Fires when the grid is about to be rendered.
+Fires when the list view is about to be rendered.The event handler function context (available via the this keyword) will be set to the widget instance.

 For additional information check the [dataBinding](/api/web/listview#events-dataBinding) event documentation.